 There's currently very active community around theme/extension development on our Discord server.
 We highly recommend joining if you plan to develop add-ons for Playnite!

 Creating Playnite themes

 Do not edit built-in default themes.
-Always create new copy of theme files are edit those.
-Broken edits to default theme files could to Playnite not being able to start anymore.
+Always create new copy of theme files (ideally using Toolbox utility) are edit those.
+Broken edits to default theme files could lead to Playnite not being able to start anymore.